The effect of the number of parameters and the number of local feature patches on loss landscapes in distributed quantum neural networks: Introduction

 One proposed strategy to alleviate training difficulties involves distributed QNNs~\cite{pira2023invitation}, using multiple smaller QNNs.
 For instance, a circuit cutting technique~\cite{bravyi2016trading, peng2020simulating} allows us to simulate or execute large circuits using smaller ones, but they incur an overhead in the number of small circuit evaluations that grows exponentially with the number of cutting gates.
 While mitigation techniques for the exponential cost are being explored, such as approximations for machine learning tasks~\cite{marshall2023high}, this cost remains a significant scalability challenge.
 To circumvent this overhead, particularly for classical data, our previous work introduced an alternative approach~\cite{kawase2024distributed}: partitioning input features into local patches (subregions of data) and distributing these patches across multiple independent QNNs, subsequently aggregating their outputs for classification.
 This method, which avoids circuit cutting overhead, achieved high accuracy on $10$-class classification on the MNIST dataset.

 In this paper, we analyze the loss landscape geometry of this distributed patch-based QNN model, specifically investigating how the number of variational parameters and the number of patches affect the loss landscape characteristics relevant to optimization.
 Building on our previous work~\cite{kawase2024distributed}, we distribute overlapping input patches to individual QNNs, aggregate their outputs, and apply the Softmax function for classification.
-Through loss landscape visualization and Hessian analysis, we find that increasing the number of variational parameters leads to deeper and sharper loss landscapes around minima.
-Notably, we demonstrate that increasing the number of patches reduces the largest Hessian eigenvalue evaluated at the minima.
-This finding suggests that our distributed overlapping local patch approach mitigates the sharpness around minima, potentially enhancing trainability and generalization, acting as a form of implicit regularization.
-We anticipate that these findings offer valuable insights into optimization challenges in quantum machine learning, contributing to the advancement of practical quantum machine learning for classical data.
+Through loss landscape visualization and theoretical and empirical Hessian analyses , we find that increasing the number of variational parameters leads to deeper and sharper loss landscapes around minima.
+Notably, we theoretically derive and empirically demonstrate that increasing the number of patches reduces the largest Hessian eigenvalue evaluated at the minima.
+Specifically, our theoretical analysis reveals that the Hessian matrix can be decomposed into two terms scaling down by factors of $1/n_\text{qc}^2$ and $1/n_\text{qc}$ (where $n_\text{qc}$ is the number of patches).
+This mathematically proves that, unlike single global QNNs suffering from vanishing gradients or sharpened minima, this distributed architecture provides implicit structural regularization.
+Furthermore, we statistically validate these findings across multiple random seeds and investigate the full Hessian eigenspectrum.
+We observe a bulk with near-zero eigenvalues and distinct outlier spikes corresponding to the number of classes, similar to classical deep learning models.
+These findings suggest that our distributed overlapping local patch approach mitigates the sharpness around minima, potentially enhancing trainability and generalization.
+We anticipate that these findings offer valuable insights into optimization challenges in quantum machine learning, contributing to the advancement of scalable quantum machine learning for classical data.